Platform

 Who is eligible?

-• Owners of provincially-designated Registered Heritage Structures
+• Owners of provincially designated Registered Heritage Structures

 Eligible expenses

-• Minor work to chimneys and roofs
+• Minor work on chimneys and roofs

 • Repair or replacement of historic windows